URDME/urdme/README.md

 urdme
 =====

-URDME 1.2
+URDME 1.2.
 Copyright 2008,2009,2010,2011,2012
-See the file AUTHORS for complete list of authors
+See the file AUTHORS for complete list of authors.

+URDME is a general software framework for modeling and simulation of stochastic reaction-diffusion processes on unstructured, tetrahedral and triangular meshes.
+URDME emphasizes modularity in order to be useful both as a simulation tool and as a framework for developemnt of stochastic simulation algorithms.

+www.urdme.

 Quick Start
 ------

-Download the latest packaged release and unpack it or clone the repository (requires a git client)
+Download the latest stable release and unpack it, alternatively clone the repository (requires a git client) or

 -- In a terminal --

 $ git clone https://github.com/URDME/urdme.git

 $ sudo ./install.sh

  Consult the software manual: